FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

 What can you use your FanDuel bonus on today?

-The biggest soccer match of the day comes from Serie A, where the Milan Derby could settle the title race.
+The biggest soccer match of the day is the London derby from the Premier League, with Arsenal hosting Chelsea.

-Inter Milan are 14 points clear at the top of the table, and a victory will clinch the title.
-AC Milan are in second and, while a win would not put them back in the hunt, it would at least stop their fierce rivals from winning the championship against them.
+Arsenal are tied on points with Liverpool but top of the league on goal difference.
+However, Manchester City are just one point back with a game in hand.
+With neither rival in action today, Arsenal must win in order to keep up the pressure.

-Inter Milan are strong -105 favorites to win the game, though, with AC Milan priced as +290 outsiders.
+Chelsea, meanwhile, are in excellent league form and have been climbing up the table.
+This match is their final game in hand, and a win would propel them into the heart of the battle for a Europa League spot.

-The Cleveland Cavaliers are -5.5 point favorites against the Orlando Magic, and will be looking to extend their 1-0 series lead.
-The New York Knicks are also -5.5 favorites, and will try to move to 2-0 over the Philadelphia 76ers.
+The Minnesota Timberwolves are -3 favorites to beat the Phoenix Suns and move to 2-0 in the series.
+Meanwhile, the Dallas Mavericks are -2.5 favorites over the LA Clippers to tie the series 1-1.

-The biggest favorites of the day are the Denver Nuggets.
-After beating the LA Lakers by 11 in the first game, the Nuggets are -7.5 point favorites to win again today.
+Finally, the Milwaukee Bucks are -2 point picks over the Indiana Pacers after proving they can win without the injured Giannis Antetokounmpo.

-Click here to for FanDuel, where new players can claim $150 of bonus bets to use on all this great action and more after wagering $5.
+Click here to visit FanDuel, where new players can claim $150 in bonus bets to use on all of this sports action and more after wagering just $5.

 More info on FanDuel’s bonus